Melyns/geofind/README.md

 # GeoFind
 GeoFind is a tiny command-line tool that fetches geolocation information from an IP address or a domain.
-It uses ipinfo.io to provide info such as city, region, country, and hostname associated with the given IP address or a URL.
+It uses ipinfo.io to provide info such as city, region, country, and hostname associated with the given IP address or a website.

 ![Screenshot](/.github/screenshot.png)

 ## Prerequisites
-- libcurl (Curl library)
+- libcurl & libjson-c
-- libjson-c (JSON-C library)
+-
 ```bash
 sudo apt update
 sudo apt install libcurl4-openssl-dev libjson-c-dev